-Each year, the City of West Sacramento receives many inquiries concerning the operation of traffic signals within the City.
-Traffic signals are valuable devices for the control of vehicle and pedestrian traffic.
+The Capital Projects and Transportation Department operates and maintains all traffic signals in the City.
+Traffic Signals are valuable devices for the control of vehicle and pedestrian traffic.
 The public's understanding of the function of traffic signals can improve driving habits by slowing traffic and reducing traffic collisions.
-The more drivers know about how traffic signals work, the less they will be frustrated when waiting for a signal to change.
+The more drivers that understand how traffic signals work, the less they will be frustrated when waiting for a signal to change.

 City of West Sacramento